weimarnetz/hopglass.weimarnetz.de/README.md

 ## Setup Hopglass

+This is only for the client - not the server.

 You need a recent nodejs + npm (tested on 8.x)

 Add a user (only for deployment if you want to) and build hopglass: